-Caroline Jaine is a British curator and painter.
+Caroline Jaine is a British curator, painter, designer and street photographer based in Gloucestershire.

 Between 2001 – 2014 Jaine was known for her painted portraits and “social landscapes” often depicting misrepresented places inspired from living and travelling abroad (and have included cities in Slovakia, Pakistan, Iraq and Spain).
 In the past she has used installation, performance, film and photography in her work.